ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-range-chart/index.md

 <gif src="charting-ranges.gif" alt="Charting Ranges"></gif>

-As illustrated above, the resulting chart range can subsequently be modified by dragging on the chart range handle, located at the bottom right corner of the chart range.
+As illustrated above, the resulting chart range can subsequently be modified by dragging on the chart range handle, located in the bottom right corner of the chart range.

-## Hiding Chart Ranges

-In some cases it may be desirable to hide the chart ranges in the grid, like in this [example](/integrated-charts/#example-application-created-charts).

-To hide the chart ranges simply enable `suppressChartRanges=true` on the `ChartRangeParams`.

-For more details refer to [Range Chart API](/integrated-charts-api/#range-charts).

 ## Category and Series Ranges